prettydiff/Array.prototype.last/README.md

 The proposed `last` method is slower, because it requires access to a global protoype, which is the absolute last stop in the scope chain and performs the exact same task as the direct and fast approach.
-It is could be faster, though.
+Here is a [JSPerf experiment](http://jsperf.com/array-prototype-last) It could be faster, though.
 Much faster.

 If this proposed method were a supported ECMAScript feature simple implementation details could make this proposal immediately fast.
 If, for